simonebraga/software_engineering_project_2020/RASD/RASD.md

 ## Purpose
 <!--here we include the goals of the project-->

+**SafeStreets** is a crowd-sourced application that intends to provide users with the possibility to notify authorities when traffic violations occur.
+The main target of the application are violations that can be easily captured by a camera (like, for instance, parking violations).

+The core of the application is **SafeReports**, which is the service that provides to the users the possibility to send a notification.
+To do so, they are requested to take a picture of the vehicle involved in the violation.
+Then the photo is checked and matched with some data captured at the moment (position, date and time) and sent to SafeStreets, which stores it to offer several services based on the analysis of these data.

+The first one is **SafeAnalytics**, which provides the possibility to mine SafeStreets data to get information about violations.
+This service is offered to users and authorities, that can access data with different restriction levels.
+Users have access to anonymous and aggregate data concerning a selected zone.
+Authorities, instead, have access to unrestricted information on all the stored data.

+SafeStreets must forward violation reports to Municipality Tickets Service to automatically generate traffic tickets.
+Data about issued tickets must be stored and analyzed to provide statistics to the authorities through **SafeTickets**, which is another service thought to be enjoyed by authorities.

+The last service provided by SafeStreets is thought for the municipality.
+Its name is **SafeSuggestions**, and its purpose is to analyze the data collected by SafeStreets to suggest possible interventions aimed at reducing the incidence of accidents and violations in the most critical zones.

+The purpose of the software is captured by the following goals:

 * **G1**	SafeStreets must allow users to send pictures of violations, including their date, time and position.

 * **G2**	Users must be allowed to access to anonymous and aggregated data.